Login Register Basket (0 items)

 Can I transfer my booking from one ride to another?

-Sorry, registrations to another ride are non transferrable but you can find another person to ride in your place if you email us with their and your details.
+Yes, with Covid still with us, you can either find another person to ride in your place if you email us with their and your details, or email us saying you'd like to transfer to another event, either this year or next.

 Can we put up a tent for our team at the finish?